John M. Lloyd: Meetings with the conspirators

 As part of the plot to kidnap Lincoln in March 1865, John Surratt, Atzerodt, and conspirator David Herold hid two Spencer carbines, ammunition, and some other supplies at the Surratt tavern in Surrattsville.
 On April 11, Mary Surratt rented a carriage and drove to the Surrattsville tavern to collect (she later said) a debt owed her by a former neighbor.
 But according to Lloyd, Surratt told him to get the "shooting irons" ready to be picked up.
 Worried that the inn might be searched by federal troops, Lloyd was concerned about the weapons left in his possession.
 Later that day, he asked George Atzerodt what to do with them, and was told to bury them.

-On April 14, Surratt once again visited the family tavern in Surrattsville on April 14 (the day of the assassination) to collect a debt.
+Surratt once again visited the family tavern in Surrattsville on April 14 (the day of the assassination) to collect a debt.
 Shortly before she left the city, Booth visited the Surratt boarding house and spoke privately with Mrs. Surratt.
 He gave her a package (later found to contain binoculars) to give to Lloyd.
-Surratt delivered the package, and (according to Lloyd) again told Lloyd to have the "shooting irons" ready for pick-up and handed him a wrapped package from Booth.
+Surratt delivered the package and, according to Lloyd, again told him to have the "shooting irons" ready for pick-up and handed him a wrapped package from Booth.
 (Booth and Herold picked up the rifles and binoculars that evening as they fled Washington after Lincoln's assassination.)
 Lloyd repaired a broken spring on Mrs. Surratt's wagon before she left.